 With various options, models, and sizes available, it's important to know the components and technology involved in this equipment.
 Understanding such details is useful for making the right choice for your industrial facility.

 This air is stored in a tank until it's released via a hose and valve for various industrial applications.
-This air powers all sorts of equipment and is used in everything from auto repairs and home improvement projects to medical and hospitality.
+This air powers all sorts of things, and is used in everything from auto repairs and home improvement projects to medical and hospitality.

 Building on this simple concept, there are multiple ways to build up air pressure.
 These different approaches come in the form of which air end is used.
 There are two main types of air compressor element design - piston and rotary screw.